 They typically have the job title – coach, therapist, counsellor, healer, entrepreneur, nutritionist.

-Their location is anywhere where we are on a timeline where we can talk if they have 121 coaching.
-Otherwise anywhere in the world where they speak English.
+Their location is anywhere where we are on a timeline where we can talk if they have 121 mentoring.

 The industry is usually healing, mental health, spiritual, metaphysical, personal development

-Other interests would include things likes loving and respecting nature and animals, oracle cards, reading, creativity, personal development, journaling and writing and cake…
+Other interests would include things like loving and respecting nature and animals, oracle cards, reading, creativity, personal development, journaling and writing and cake…

 I’d find them in groups where entrepreneurs hang out, soul and spiritual groups, female-only groups.

-So looking at this you would get a great idea of who I wanted to read Manifesting Magic or my journaling books.
-You’d also know who my soul clients are.
+So looking at this you would get a great idea of who I wanted to read my books.
+You’d also know who my ideal clients are.

 However… Given my background in executive coaching, personal branding and marketing, I also get clients who are male and fall into these categories.
 I’ve also coached young women on a mission.

-It’s meaningful to know who your ideal customer is, and you can have more than one.
+It’s meaningful to know who your ideal customer is, you can have more than one and my advice is don’t cram them into boxes.

 Over to you